mieradi/gql-postgres/README.md

 # gql-postgres

-Example of a GraphQL Api using Postgres as a DB with no ORM
+Example of a GraphQL Api using Postgres, with no ORM.

-### Motivation

-I have seen a number of people unhappy with ORM's for various reasons, so I wanted to create an example us just using `node-postgres` with GraphQL.
-ORM's are great, this is just another option 😊

 ### Getting Started